 Slowly, I have made progress in moving on or moving forward and parting with some things that I really don’t need.
 His toiletries and medicines took a while, but I realized that I didn’t really want or need them and cleaned out the bathroom shelves one day.
 He didn’t collect much stuff, but I did get rid of some of his books and papers.
 I still have his framed diplomas.
 I guess as long as I am living in this house I don’t have to make decisions about all that stuff yet.

 Do widows wear wedding rings?
 Yes they do.
 Some will never take them off.
 Some will move them to the right hand.
+Some will even wear their husband’s band on a thumb or middle finger.
 It is definitely a personal decision and not one any one else should make for you.
 When or if you are ready, you will take it off.
 Maybe you’ll sometimes put it back on again.

 I have seen many examples of beautiful new pieces of jewelry that widows have made.
 A necklace with both rings on a chain.
 Or both rings melted down into a heart shape with a diamond.
 Maybe turn them into a widow ring, which doesn’t sound that great, but basically it is your design and may include parts of both your rings.